 Now, instead of the unpleasant feelings that permeated your relationship before, you FEEL understood, accepted, validated, comforted, valued, and trusted.
 This deep sense of belonging and safety, that grows as you share your vulnerabilities — this is what it feels like to be connected and loved.

-Leigh Conant, LMFT, is a licensed Marriage and Family Therapist at Mount Vernon Family Therapy Associates.
-Leigh’s passion is to help couples and families create stronger connections.
-She is a certified as an Integrative Behavioral Couples Therapist (IBCT) and ICEEFT Certified Emotionally Focused Couples Therapist.
-She has extensive experience working with military families and couples.
-To out more about working with our therapists, call us at 703-768-6240
+Our passion is to help couples and families create stronger connections.
+We offer extensive experience working with military families and couples.
+To out more about talking with us as a couple or individually, call us at 703-768-6240

 Sharing Is Caring